tommccann777/lift/README.md

 This set of canisters creates LIFT (Lift Cash) token.
 Then it demonstrates how to mint by transferring from the minter id to a user.

+## Step 1: Download the latest icrc1 ledger wasm and did file

+Run the command:
+`source download_latest_icrc1_ledger.sh`

-## Step 1: Set up the environment variables used in step 2:
+## Step 2: Set up the environment variables used in step 3:

-Edit set_env.sh as appropriate, then run this command.
-(Using the test ids in the file test ids):
+Edit set_env.sh as appropriate, then run this command: (Currently using the test ids in the file test ids):
 `source set_env.sh`

-## Step 2: Command to deploy this contract:
+## Step 3: Command to deploy this contract:

 ```
 dfx deploy icrc1_ledger_canister --specified-id mxzaz-hqaaa-aaaar-qaada-cai --argument "(variant {Init =